johnbalvin/gobnb/README.md

             Out: time.Now().AddDate(0, 0, 7),
         }
         //coordinates should be 2 points one from shouth and one from north(if you think it like a square
-        // this points represent the two points of the diagonal from this square) coords := search.CoordinatesInput{
+        //this presents the two points of the diagonal from this square) coords := search.CoordinatesInput{
             Ne: search.CoordinatesValues{
                 Latitude: 11.626466321336217,